-Is it okay to not show up for work?
+Is it okay to not show up for work on occasion?
 Most responsible employees know that you don't get paid if you don't work.
-However, there are many situations in which employers will excuse absences, particularly if they are scheduled in advance.
+However, many situations come to mind in which employers will excuse employee absences, particularly if they are scheduled in advance.

 Good communication and clear attendance policies are key to a good work environment and help avoid confusion about absences.
 Many employers offer paid time off for vacations or allow workers to take a few sick days each year.

 Employees will also find many companies that are sympathetic to family emergencies and funerals and are willing to work with the employee when they are notified in a timely manner.
 Other companies have more stringent policies and may require proof of deaths in the family, major illness, and doctor's notes for the routine use of sick days or to care for a sick family member.

 The key for employees is that you become familiar with the policies and the expectations of your current employer.
 Most have attendance policies that are carefully spelled out in their employee handbooks.
 Handbooks are signed off on by employees to indicate that you understand and agree to abide by their contents.

 So, if you violate your employer's policies on what absences are excused and which are not, especially if you are an hourly or non-exempt employee, you could find yourself in the unemployment line.

 An excused absence is the scheduled or unscheduled time off from work that occurs when an employee is not present at work during a normally scheduled work period.

 - Scheduled in advance with the employee's manager or supervisor, such as a vacation.

 - The employee notifies their employer in advance of their scheduled shift in the case of an unexpected emergency or illness.